newhouseb/serialcommander/README.md

 # serialcommander
 ## A small, convenient way to add a CLI to your digital logic

-`serialcommander` is a small tool that allows you to have your gateware take certain actions when you send various characters over a serial port/UART.
+`serialcommander` is a small nmigen tool that takes certain actions when you send it various characters over a serial port/UART.

 ## Quick Example